davidmehi/chatbot-streamlit-vertexai-table-chart/README.md

 # Chatbot Example with Streamlit, LangChain, VertexAI, Chroma and UI Elements (Tables, Charts, Graphs)

 This is a quick example of how to build a chatbot using langchain that can generate dynamic charts and graphs based on data from an LLM using VertexAI.
 Note that this is not optimized or tuned.
-There are some hardcoded logic for the purposes of the demo.
+There is some hardcoded logic for the purposes of the demo.

 ## Example prompts